danthegoodman1/cloudComputingCourse/05-app-engine/README.md

 Once that is completed (it does take a while), either find the link in the console, or run `gcloud app browse` to have your default browser navigate to your App Engine.

 _How cool is that!?_ You just made a hello world app that will scale to the alloted quota you have for VMs in GCP.
-Better yet it was SSL secured, and is the most mature and capable platform for running a production-grade API from.
+Better yet it was SSL secured, and is the most mature and capable platform for running a production-grade API.

 ## Stepping Up The Game - Long Running Tasks